tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/as_scaling_group.html.markdown

 * `multi_zone_subnet_policy` - (Optional, String) Multi zone or subnet strategy, Valid values: PRIORITY and EQUALITY.
 * `project_id` - (Optional, Int) Specifies to which project the scaling group belongs.
 * `replace_load_balancer_unhealthy` - (Optional, Bool) Enable unhealthy instance replacement.
 If set to `true`, AS will replace instances that are found unhealthy in the CLB health check.
+* `replace_mode` - (Optional, String) Replace mode of unhealthy replacement service.
+Valid values: RECREATE: Rebuild an instance to replace the original unhealthy instance.
+RESET: Performing a system reinstallation on unhealthy instances to keep information such as data disks, private IP addresses, and instance IDs unchanged.
+The instance login settings, HostName, enhanced services, and UserData will remain consistent with the current launch configuration.
+Default value: RECREATE.
+Note: This field may return null, indicating that no valid values can be obtained.
 * `replace_monitor_unhealthy` - (Optional, Bool) Enables unhealthy instance replacement.
 If set to `true`, AS will replace instances that are flagged as unhealthy by Cloud Monitor.
 * `retry_policy` - (Optional, String) Available values for retry policies.
 Valid values: IMMEDIATE_RETRY and INCREMENTAL_INTERVALS.
 * `scaling_mode` - (Optional, String) Indicates scaling mode which creates and terminates instances (classic method), or method first tries to start stopped instances (wake up stopped) to perform scaling operations.
 Available values: `CLASSIC_SCALING`, `WAKE_UP_STOPPED_SCALING`.
 Default: `CLASSIC_SCALING`.